This Gadget Makes It So Easy to Get Rid of Grease

 Why is it so important to keep grease from entering the drain?
 It all has to do with how grease breaks down once it’s in your pipes.
 The fats from grease bond together with other discarded fats and chemicals to create blockages.
 These can cause serious problems in the sewer system and lead to backups in your neighborhood.
 Even a teaspoon of grease down the drain now and then can add up.

 You can also place it on the counter or in the sink as you empty grease into it.
 Once the grease catcher is full, just toss it in the trash.
 This slick solution is an easy and affordable way to help protect your septic system.
-Plus, you can get a pack of nine for just $20.
+Plus, you can get a pack of nine for just under $25.
 Not bad, when you consider the cost of a plumbing emergency.

 Want more kitchen hacks?
 Check out 10 cleaning tricks for everyday kitchen messes.